petermr/openDiagram/physchem/python/SEARCH.md

   -p [PROJ [PROJ ...]], --proj [PROJ [PROJ ...]]
                         projects to search; empty will give list --patt PATT [PATT ...]
-                        patterns to search with; regex may need quoting --demo [DEMO [DEMO ...]]
+                        patterns to search with; regex may need quotingsearch SECTIONS in PROJECTS with (DICTIONARIES and/or PATTERNS) with DISPLAY options
+  --demo [DEMO [DEMO ...]]
                         simple demos (NYI). empty gives list.
 May need downloading corpora